danslo/ApiImport/README.md

 2. ``Mage_ImportExport_Model_Import::BEHAVIOR_REPLACE`` - Simply replaces the data in Magento with whatever you have in the entity array.
 Any data you do not specify in your array will not be deleted!
 3. ``Mage_ImportExport_Model_Import::BEHAVIOR_DELETE`` - Deletes every product you have specified.
 You probably don't want to use this.
 4. ``Danslo_ApiImport_Model_Import::BEHAVIOR_STOCK`` - Magento normally requires ``sku``, ``_type``, ``_attribute_set``.
 This is not useful when you simply want to update stock of existing entities.
 With this behavior you can simply specify ``sku`` and ``qty``!
+5. ``Danslo_ApiImport_Model_Import::BEHAVIOR_DELETE_IF_NOT_EXIST`` - Works with attributes, attribute sets and attribute associations import.
+Any data you do not specify in your array will be deleted!
+Send your array, data that there are in Magento and not in your array are deleted.

 ## Example for updating stock